Insulating and Filling Gaps

 Gaps in wooden flooring is a natural thing to come across. whether by acclimatisation of the seasons or by design from old installation methods, but with wooden flooring restoration these days they can be overcome.
 Having the gaps in your wooden flooring filled when having a restoration project is essential for a few reasons.
 One being draft exclusion and minimisation, if you have a basement or a void under your house, the amount of cold air travelling through your floor could be alarming.
 Also when the gaps are filled on a wooden floor, it adds a uniformity and tidiness to the overall finish.
 Will also make maintenance on your new restored floor a lot easier.

-How we do it?… If the gaps are large then pine fillets are installed.
+How we do it?… Insulating and filling gaps in your floor – If your floor needs insulating and filling – and the gaps are large then pine fillets are installed.
 (V shaped wedges of timber that are glued into the gaps and saw off when sanding).
 Or resin mixed with the sawdust from the sanding will be trawled over your flooring. (normally for parquets).
 Lastly a putty matching the colour tone of your floor can be locally applied before final stages of restoration.